 It is worth saying that Apple, Inc optimises its strengths with the help of corporate and business strategies.
 It takes into consideration its weaknesses and always looks for the ways of struggling with them.
 Corporate and business strategies help to realise its opportunities and reduce the probability of threats.

-This paper reveals the peculiarities of the strategies of Apple, Inc. This paper shows marketing possibilities and competitiveness of Apple, Inc. This paper is aimed at presenting a description of Apple, Inc, its marketing weaknesses and strengths.
+- This coursework is aimed at presenting a description of Apple, Inc, its marketing weaknesses and strengths.

-This paper proves that for being more profitable Apple, Inc should look for new locations and new consumers and the most important to innovate and develop.
+- This coursework proves that for being more profitable Apple, Inc should look for new locations and new consumers and the most important to innovate and develop.

-This paper shows the peculiarities of corporate and business strategies of Apple, Inc, external and internal issues of the company.
+- This coursework shows the peculiarities of corporate and business strategies of Apple, Inc, external and internal issues of the company.